bell-kevin/tradingBot/README.md

 ##  Trading Bot

-This project includes a simple moving average crossover bot implemented in `trading_bot.py`.
-It fetches historical price data and generates basic buy/sell signals.

-This repository also includes a neural network based bot in `neural_trading_bot.py` which trains an MLP model to predict prices.
-It runs data downloads and backtests concurrently for multiple symbols.
-For a more advanced example using an LSTM, see `lstm_trading_bot.py` which demonstrates parallel backtesting with a simple recurrent network.

 ### Key Features

-- **Multiple Strategies** – experiment with moving averages, a neural network, LSTM, gradient boosting, and random forest models.
+- **Multiple Strategies** – experiment with moving averages, a neural network, LSTM, gradient boosting, random forest models, etc.
 - **Easy Backtesting** – load historical data with the included helpers and assess strategies quickly.
 - **Modular Design** – each bot lives in its own file so you can tweak code without touching the others.